zaripych/objc-logging/README.md

  - LoggingConsoleTarget - output to console/terminal
  - LoggingBufferTarget - output to internal buffer which can be used in UI
+ - LoggingFileTarget - output to one or more file.

 Here is code sample: